mgorav/Chakravyuh/README.md

 * ..... ....

 ## Yet Another ML Framework
 We have various platform but no collaboration framework.
 The business values are lost when we switch from one platform to another.
 How can I address this?
 Proposal  is: **_Chakravyuh_**.
 A platform like Sagemaker, Kubeflow etc are platform to execute ML engineering chores.
 The real value is in connecting these chores and understanding.
-When we talk about connecting, nothing beats **_Graph_**.
+When we talk about connecting, nothing beats **_Graph_**.The idea is to build *facebook* form ML Engineering. :-) In this context, ML model are user/friend and things like, features, model health stats, dataset etc are continuous ML knowledge stream.
+This platform should allow sharing of model (ranking) by model performance etc.

 ### What its not?
 * Not a store of dataset